Pixelz22/pixelz22/README.md

 I've turned to GitHub as both a portfolio site, as well as a way to save and catalog my favorite projects.

 - 🔭 I’m currently working on ...
+  - A Machine-Learning ChatBot for Oneill Marketing
   - ***Fetch!***, a program for the Oneill Marketing general insurance agency to help keep track of relevant data from across multiple carrier websites.
 Repo for this is private due to NDA
   - a bot to automatically determine the most optimal crafting tree for the popular webgame **InfiniteCraft**.
 Working on this in conjunction with `@quantumbagel`
 - 🌱 I’m currently learning ...
-  - The C programming language
-  - how to use the Requests and Selenium python libraries
+  - Docker
+  - Tensorflow
 - ⚡ Possible future projects:
   - Unity Fluid Renderer
   - HTTP/Application Blocker (Something like _SelfControl_ for Mac)